pyrocko/pyrocko/doc/source/library/examples/geographical_datasets.rst

 Tectonic plates and boundaries (PB2003)
 ---------------------------------------

 *An updated digital model of plate boundaries* [#f2]_ offers a global set of present plate boundaries on the Earth.
-This database used in :mod:`pyrocko.automap`.
+This database used in :mod:`pyrocko.plot.automap`.

 Classes covered in this example:
  * :py:class:`pyrocko.dataset.tectonics.PeterBird2003`